Childhood Emotional Neglect – The loneliness of an inner child

 How can therapy help you in healing from childhood emotional neglect?

-Therapy in a nurturing environment can be healing and can help you, for example, to:
+Psychotherapy in a nurturing environment can be healing and can help you, for example, to:

 - Understand your feelings and experiences